-Video-based Automatic System for Iris Recognition (VASIR) is a NIST implemented iris recognition algorithm designed to work on both conventional iris images and iris images collected at a distance.
+VASIR (Video-based Automatic System for Iris Recognition) is a NIST-implemented iris recognition system designed for both conventional iris images and iris images collected at a distance.

-VASIR has the capacity to automatically detect the eye region and subsequently to automatically select the best quality iris image from video.
-After the process, VASIR carries out a comprehensive comparison analysis of biometric samples which in turn yields a state-of-the-art individual verification.
+VASIR has the capacity to load both still images and video sequences, to automatically detect and extract the eye region, and to subsequently assess and select the best quality iris image from NIR face-visible video captured at a certain distance.
+After this process, VASIR carries out a comprehensive image comparison analysis that in turn yields a state-of-the-art individual verification.

-Currently, the VASIR source code beta version 1.0 and its user guide are available.
-This source code is not the completed version.
+Currently, the VASIR source code beta version 2.2 and its user guide are available.
+This source code is incomplete.
 Note that you may get a known warning or memory related messages.

 We plan to update each component of VASIR incrementally, after evaluating its performance.